yyrichy/documentation/source/buildtheearth/rendering/blender/creating-obj.md

 2. Open Mineways
 3. On the top left click `File`, `Open`
 4. Navigate to your schematic or vanilla world and double click the `.schematic` or `level.dat`
-5. Use left click and drag to move around
+5. Use left click and drag to move around, scroll wheel to zoom
 6. Use right click and drag to select a region to export
 7. Note the `Height` and `Depth` sliders at the top of the screen.
 Only the blocks inside that range will be exported.
 Areas highlighted with purple inside the region will be exported
 8. After selecting a region, click `File`, `Export for Rendering`